Dick Smith (diver)

 Dick A. Smith (January 17, 1917 - January 2, 2006) was an American diver and a Hall of Fame diving coach and instructor who competed for the University of Southern California and coached the United States Air Force; Arizona State University in Tempe, Arizona, the Dick Smith Swim Gym in Phoenix, Arizona; and The Woodlands Aquatics Center in Houston, Texas.
 He was an Olympic dive coach for the 1964 Tokyo Olympics where four of his divers, Patsy Willard, Jeanne Collier, Tom Gompf, and Lesley Bush received diving medals.
 He coached the U.S. Olympic team again in the 1968 Mexico City Olympics, where two of his divers, Bernard Wrightson, and Edwin Young received medals.
 He was an Olympic coach for New Zealand in 1976, for the U.S. Air Force in 1972, and for Egypt, Finland and New Zealand in 1984.

-Smith was born in Wichita, Kansas on January 17, 1917 to Marion and Edna Knierham Smith and graduated from Phoenix Union High School.
-He learned to swim at the Riverside Park Pool in Phoenix, and secretly continued to practice diving despite being forbidden to by his mother Edna after damaging a vertebrae at age 13.
-The injury occurred when Smith dove from a 48-foot tower and struck a rocky bottom, suffering a concussion, fracturing his neck and causing a four month paralysis from the waist down.
+Smith was born in Wichita, Kansas on January 17, 1917, to Marion and Edna Knierham Smith and graduated from Phoenix Union High School.
+He learned to swim at the Riverside Park Pool in Phoenix, and secretly continued to practice diving despite being forbidden to by his mother Edna after damaging a vertebra at age 13.
+The injury occurred when Smith dove from a 48-foot tower and struck a rocky bottom, suffering a concussion, fracturing his neck and causing a four-month paralysis from the waist down.
 After taking time to heal, Smith snuck away to a local pool, and slowly taught himself to swim again by progressing gradually with short distances.
 His family learned of his secretive rehabilitation program and progress three years later when at 16 he won both the Junior and Senior springboard titles in the Arizona State Championships.

 University of Southern California

 Smith attended the University of Southern California where he received an athletic scholarship to train and compete on their Swimming and Diving Team.
 In addition to his diving scholarship, he earned extra money wrangling horses, continuing to ride as an avocation in later life.
 He was a Pacific Coast AAU and Intercollegiate Diving Champion at USC under the late Coach Fred Cady.
-Cady coached the U.S. Olympic diving team from 1928-48.
+Cady coached the U.S. Olympic diving team from 1928 to 1948.
 As an amateur, Smith was an Arizona AAU Champion.

 He graduated USC with a BS in Education focusing on physical education.
 His undergraduate majors included Biological Science, Speech and Corrective Physical Education.
-His Master's Degree at USC in education focused on Remedial Physical Education and included credentials for California General Administrator.
+His master's degree at USC in education focused on Remedial Physical Education and included credentials for California General Administrator.
 He married Helen F. Johnson in 1941.